dedupeio/dedupe/docs/Variable-definition.rst

 Text Types
 ^^^^^^^^^^

-If you want to compare fields containing long blocks of text e.g. product descriptions or article abstracts, you should use this type. ``Text`` type fields are compared using the `cosine similarity metric
+If you want to compare fields containing blocks of text e.g. product descriptions or article abstracts, you should use this type. ``Text`` type fields are compared using the `cosine similarity metric
 <http://en.wikipedia.org/wiki/Vector_space_model>`__.